suggap

 Plot

-On the morning of Labor Day 1955, vagrant a freight train brings Hal Carter to a Kansas town to visit his fraternity friend Alan Benson.
-While he stays with kind Helen Potts, he also meets Alan's girlfriend Madge Owens, her sister Millie, and their mother.
+On the morning of Labor Day 1955, a freight train brings vagrant Hal Carter to a Kansas town to visit his fraternity friend Alan Benson.
+While he stays with kind Helen Potts, Hal also meets Alan's girlfriend Madge Owens, her sister Millie, and their mother Flo.
 Alan is happy to see the "same old Hal" and shows him his family's sprawling grain-elevator operations.
-He promises Hal a steady job as a "wheat scooper" and invites him to attend the town's Labor Day picnic.
+He promises Hal a steady job as a "wheat scooper" (though Hal would prefer to start off as an executive) and invites him to attend the town's Labor Day picnic.
+Later that day, Rosemary, a middle-aged schoolteacher, plans to accompany the picnic with her friend Howard Bevans.

 Awards